15 Unexpected Things To Do Near The Shard & London Bridge

 Written by Jaillan Yehia

-I also remember the level of excitement I felt when The Shard was being built and when I got a glimpse of The Shard before it opened to the public back in 2013.
-Fast forward to today and lots of tourists head to hotels in London Bridge specifically to take in the view from Europe’s tallest building – but what do they do after they descend to ground level again?
+Fast forward to today and tourists head to London Bridge specifically to see Europe’s tallest building – but what do they do after they descend to ground level again?

 I’m constantly surprised by how much there is to see and do in the London Bridge and Southwark area – and how quickly new attractions are being added to the list, so I’ve compiled this 2019 guide to things to do near The Shard – from museums to shops, street food to beauty salons.